DanielFMcKay/readme-generator/Sample-Output/README.md

 You can also see my portfolio at https://github.com/DanielFMcKay.

 ## This project is covered under the MIT License.
-### more information can be found at https://spdx.org/licenses/MIT.html.
+### More information can be found at https://spdx.org/licenses/MIT.html.

 ## Copyright (c) 2023 Dan McKay.